Sunday is Easter, when Jesus allegedly rose from the dead. (I’m Jewish, so I have my doubts.)

 If you answer a question lamely, you get called out in front of everyone.

-“Well, diversity is really important and –”
+You: “Well, diversity is really important and –”

-“Yes, and crime is bad.
+Them: “Yes, and crime is bad.
 Just answer the question, please.”

-“Well, I’d talk to minority groups and recruit –”
+You: “Well, I’d talk to minority groups and recruit –”

-“Which minority groups?”
+Them: “Which minority groups?”

-“Uh, all of them.”
+You: “Uh, all of them.”

-“You don’t really have any fresh ideas, do you?”
+Them: “You don’t really have any fresh ideas, do you?”

-“Uh, I guess not.”
+You: “Uh, I guess not.”

 For 12 years, I advised the University Press, the student newspaper at Florida Atlantic University, and I mimicked The Alligator editor selection as best I could.

-But Student Affairs deemed it “emotional terrorism” and last year changed it to the standard, boring Student Government-like selection process – you know the kind, where the toughest question is, “What’s your definition of leadership?”
+But Student Affairs deemed it “emotional terrorism” and last year changed it to the standard, boring Student Government-like selection process.
+You know the kind, where the toughest question is, “What’s your definition of leadership?”

 Problem is, no real-world job interview operates like an SG interview.
 To be fair, none are as bloodthirsty as an Alligator selection, either.
 But which one better prepares you?

-Since 1987, I’ve never feared a job interview.
-I hear all the time from UP editors who tell me the same.
-My favorite story: In 2008, a former editor named Jake applied to work at PETA in Washington, D.C.
+In 2008, a former editor named Jake applied to work at PETA in Washington, D.C.
 The interview lasted all day, with different configurations of bosses and employees peppering him with questions and scenarios.
 I asked him how it went.

 “A breeze.”